colinbrogan/led_brick_socket_io/README.md

 # led_brick_socket_io

-For playing a tetris game on the RMM LEDMatrix screen.
+For playing a tetris game on the RMM LEDMatrix screen, controlled by any web-enabled device (laptop, smart phone, etc.) on the RMM network.

 Dependencies:
 ```